bongatores/nomadsSpace/README.md

 # EmptySpace

-  A 3d space where all places can be yours until someone removes it from you.
+  A 3d space where all places can be yours until someone removes them from you.

-  This dapp allows users explore and modfy an empty world by inserting data in it.
+  This dapp allows users to explore and modify an empty world by inserting data in it.

-  A smart contract has been done to map coordenates in the world (x,z) into a uri, which can be a ipfs hash from custom data with same nft metadata standatard, an ENS (goerli testnetwork) domain name, an UNS domain name, a ipfs hash of a nft metadata or a decentralized identity from ceramic self.id.
-In the event of data being inserted in a occupied position, chainlink vrf is used to generated a random number that defines if the actual data must be replaced or not.
+  A Smart Contract was deployed to map coordinates in the world (x,z) into a URI, which can be a IPFS Hash from custom data with same NFT metadata standatard, an ENS (goerli testnetwork) domain name, an UNS domain name or a decentralized identity from Ceramic `self.id`.
+In the event of trying to insert data at an occupied position  Chainlink VRF is used to simulate a coin flip (50% chance of replacing).

 ## Technologies

   - **React** - constructs the dapp;
   - **Groomet** - react framework to help doing the user interface;
   - **ThreeJS** - renders the 3d world and allows the user to explore it and interact with it;
-  - **IPFS** - get data from ipfs, upload data to ipfs using nft.storage (custom data with nft metadata pattern or ceramic self.id image)
+  - **IPFS** -  gets data from ipfs, upload data to ipfs using nft.storage (custom data with NFT metadata pattern or ceramic self.id image)
-  - **TheGraph** - get NFTs and ENS from connected wallet, get positions occupied by users data in the game (custom graph deployed at https://thegraph.com/hosted-service/subgraph/henrique1837/empty-space);
+  - **TheGraph** - gets NFTs and ENS from connected wallet, get positions occupied by users data in the game (custom graph deployed at https://thegraph.com/hosted-service/subgraph/henrique1837/empty-space);
-  - **ENS** - get data from ENS domains (avatar, description, name) to display;
+  - **ENS** - gets data from ENS domains (avatar, description, name) to display;
   - **UNS** - allows user login with his UNS domain in order to insert it as the data source in the world;
   - **StreamR** - allows connected users to send hello message to all possible connected users;
   - **Ceramic** - used as data for decentralized identities inserted in the contract;